 Opening the project in Advanced Installer gives you access to all available features for your installer.
 Once you finished editing the installer project, save it and exit Advanced Installer.
 Upon returning to Visual Studio you will be asked to reload the Advanced Installer Project files which include all your changes.

 By default, you can create installers for Visual Studio solutions using a Freeware license of Advanced Installer.
-However, if you have a Professional, Java, Enterprise or Architect license for Advanced Installer, you can convert your installer project to the desired project type from the Edit Project Settings Dialog.
+However, if you have a Professional, Enterprise or Architect license for Advanced Installer, you can convert your installer project to the desired project type from the Edit Project Settings Dialog.

 Import Visual Studio solutions in your installer project